 Chronic work stress has the opposite effect in the long run.
 While short-term stress might spike momentary productivity, when stressors draw out over long periods of time, your body will neglect any systems it doesn’t deem necessary for in-the-moment survival.
 That means the sleep cycle, hormones, sexual drive, digestion and metabolism get slighted in favor of things like vision and blood flow to muscles.

 In short, workplace stress over time leads to less healthy employees and employers.

-And decreased health—both mental and physical—means decreased productivity, over-scheduling, fatigue on the job, more sick days, poor judgement, moodiness that affects teamwork and the big B…”Burnout.”
+And decreased health—both mental and physical—means decreased productivity, over-scheduling, fatigue on the job, more sick days, poor judgment, higher turnover, moodiness that affects teamwork and the big B… BURNOUT.

 Where work stress leads to cardiac and digestive issues, weight gain, burnout, lack of focus, moodiness or depression, and decreased performance; self-care builds brain and body fitness that will translate right into the workplace.

 According to the World Health Organization (WHO), self-care is defined as: “what people do for themselves to establish and maintain health, and to prevent and deal with illness.”

 If employers want healthy, environmentally safe, energetic and clean workplaces—they need to encourage, model, and practice self-care.
 And if employers want the same for their employees (why wouldn’t they?), they need to be supportive of employees taking time to care for themselves too.